 Error messageUser warning: The following module is missing from the file system: slick_example.
 For information about how to fix this, see the documentation page. in _drupal_trigger_error_with_delayed_logging() (line 1143 of /homepages/43/d233771604/htdocs/tob/includes/bootstrap.inc).

-Created specially for the V&A by artist Barnaby Barford, The Tower of Babel was displayed in the V&A’s Medieval & Renaissance Galleries from 8 September to 1 November 2015.
+The V&A proudly presents artist Barnaby Barford’s most audacious project to date.
+Specially created for the Museum, The Tower of Babel will be displayed in the V&A’s Medieval & Renaissance Galleries from 8 September to 1 November 2015.

 The Tower of Babel is Barnaby Barford’s representation of London today.
-Standing six metres high, it was originally made up of 3000 individual bone china buildings, each depicting a real London shop photographed by the artist.
-Derelict shops and pound stores appeared at the bottom of the tower, while London’s exclusive boutiques and galleries featured at the summit.
+Standing six metres high, it is made up of 3000 individual bone china buildings, each depicting a real London shop photographed by the artist.
+At the base are derelict shops and pound stores, while at the pinnacle are London’s exclusive boutiques and galleries.

 Blurring the boundaries of art and commerce, each shop is for sale during the period of its exhibition at the Museum.
 With prices rising as the Tower ascends, it confronts us with the choices we make as consumers, through necessity or desire.